MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Introduction

 The specific contributions of this work are summarized as follows:

 \begin{itemize} \item This paper presents a novel method for extracting activity-related information by capturing Doppler velocity from multiple perspectives through delay-Doppler decomposition.
-Leveraging Wi-Fi’s multipath propagation, each path effectively functions as a distinct one-dimensional camera randomly positioned around the user (see Fig.~\ref{figure:handcamera}).
-By decomposing CSI into individual paths, the method isolates motion-induced Doppler shifts, yielding a rich representation of the performed activity.
+Leveraging Wi-Fi's multipath propagation, each delay bin functions as a distinct one-dimensional virtual camera randomly positioned around the user (see Fig.~\ref{figure:handcamera}).
+By decomposing CSI into delay-separated multipath components, the method isolates motion-induced Doppler shifts, yielding a rich representation of the performed activity.

-\item Due to the inherent randomness of multipath Wi-Fi signal propagation, this paper proposes MORIC, a novel classifier based on random convolutional kernels, designed to be invariant to the unpredictable ordering and repetition of multipath components, thereby ensuring robust output.
-By effectively addressing the stochastic nature of multipath propagation, MORIC significantly enhances generalization across different users, paving the way for Wi-Fi-based HAR to be applied in real-world scenarios.
+\item Due to the inherent randomness of multipath Wi-Fi signal propagation, this paper proposes MORIC, a novel classifier that uses random convolutional kernels for time-series feature extraction from Doppler velocity projections and is designed to be invariant to the unpredictable ordering and repetition of multipath components, thereby ensuring robust outputs.
+By effectively addressing the stochastic nature of multipath propagation, MORIC significantly enhances generalization across different users, paving the way for Wi-Fi-based HAR in real-world scenarios.

-\item This paper evaluates the proposed method both theoretically and experimentally.
-It models the impact of an arbitrarily moving point on CSI and assesses practical performance using a challenging Wi-Fi-based hand motion dataset collected for this study.
-The experimental results demonstrate that the method outperforms existing approaches with superior generalization accuracy.
-In addition, a calibration procedure is introduced that uses a small number of samples to further improve performance and address user variability.
+\item This paper evaluates the proposed method both theoretically and experimentally by modeling the effect of an arbitrarily moving point on CSI and validating performance on a challenging Wi-Fi-based hand motion dataset collected for this study.
+The results show that the method markedly outperforms existing approaches in generalization accuracy.
+An optional calibration procedure using only a few samples is also introduced to further mitigate user-specific variability.

 \end{itemize}